ZdogMcSuperfly/PurpleHen/README.md

 - Automation scripts are not fully automatic and are not explicitly user friendly.
 - Blanks spaces work with using a tiny compleatly transparent image; this is jank and a better solution will improve this.
 - Another jank is that horizontal rules take up 3 lines in image_data.js and must start in the leftmost column or else wont render properly.
+- I cant think of a better name than PurpleHen, any ideas are appreciated.

 ## License
 GNU 3.0